lmiori92/taxibus/README.md

 # taxibus
 A bare metal C interface exchange layer to transfer bytes in a transparent way on any defined medium.
-It is designed to be use in restricted-resources environments like a microcontroller.
+It is designed to be used in restricted-resources environments like a microcontroller.

 # Preamble